Skip to main content

 Designing Workflows for Agents

-When building workflows that agents will use as tools, follow these practices:
+When building workflows that agents will use as tools:

 Input Node: "company_name" (text)